StringManolo/vulnera/README.md

 Vulnera is a command-line interface (CLI) tool that allows you to deploy and manage multiple vulnerable server environments for educational and testing purposes.

-# IMPORTANT
-### If you read this, means this proyect is not  developed yet.
-Check it later :D

 ## Features

 - **Choose Your Vulnerable Environment:** Select from a variety of pre-configured vulnerable server setups.